 How to use salicylic acid serum to clear blackheads

 Salicylic acid is a very effective ingredient for treating oily skin types prone to open pores and blackheads.
 It is a beta hydroxyl acid (BHA) and is available in serums to be used as a chemical exfoliant or peel with excellent pore cleaning ability.

 Salicylic acid, because of its large molecular size, stays on the surface of skin longer giving it fantastic pore cleaning abilities.
 Salicylic acid is stronger at a lower concentration than alpha hydroxyl acids (AHAs) such as lactic acid and glycolic acid.
 A 10 percent concentration of lactic acid and glycolic acid is considered mild whereas a 10 percent concentration of salicylic acid would be quite irritating for new users.

-A good serum for acne control is The Ordinary’s Salicylic Acid 2% Solution.
-With the just the right concentration for daily use both in the morning and evening, The Ordinary Salicylic Acid Solution may help to prevent acne flare-ups over a period of time with daily use.
+In terms of a good salicylic acid serum, look for around two percent.
+You should be able to use both in the morning and evening to help prevent acne flare-ups over a period of time.
 For blackheads, use salicylic acid for a few weeks to give them time to clear on their own.
-Once the blackheads have cleared, use Salicylic Acid to prevent the pores from clogging.
+Once the blackheads have cleared continue using salicylic acid to prevent the pores from clogging.

-If you are not seeing results with the 2% Salicylic Acid, then use a combined serum containing alpha hydroxyl acid and salicylic acid since sometimes the lower concentration may not be sufficient.
+If you are not seeing results with the salicylic acid alone, then use a combined serum containing alpha hydroxyl acid (AHA) and salicylic acid since sometimes the lower concentration may not be sufficient.
 Using a combination of AHA and BHA solution helps remove the dead skin cells on the surface of skin which may be impeding the effectiveness of salicylic acid.

 Please note that any exfoliant, whether beta hydroxyl acid or alpha hydroxyl acid, exposes fresh skin to the sun and hence it would be prudent to use a sunscreen during the day.